 Does a Steam-Shower Need a Vent?

-You should never install a vent or air conditioning machine in your shower because it diffuses the water vapors.
+You should never install a vent or air conditioning machine in your shower because it diffuses the vapors.
 An exhaust fan is all you need to clear out steam.

 Do Steam Cause Mold?